-Here at College we know that some students have had different experiences to many of their peers.
+Here at the College, we know that some students have had different experiences to many of their peers.
 We understand that coming to college is a new start and you may not want to be identified as a care leaver or looked-after child.
 All of our support is confidential and discreet and only key members of our wellbeing team will have this information.
-Virtually all the support outlined here is available to every student in our College.
+Virtually all the support outlined here is available to every student in our college.

-The Guaranteed Bursary is a sum of £1,200 per year for those learners aged between 16 and 18 years, who the Government class as 'vulnerable':
+The Guaranteed Bursary is a sum of up to £1,200 per year for those learners aged between 16 and 18 years, who the Government class as 'vulnerable'.
+These include:

 Support for you

 We are unique in the way we support our students in the pastoral care we offer.
 All students are provided with a specialist Personal Tutor who has the job of supporting them throughout their time with us.
-As a care leaver or looked-after child, you will be paired up with one of our Tutors who has had specific experience with this type of care.
-Personal Tutor, Anne Temple-Hall coordinates the support for care leavers and children who are looked after.
+As a care experienced student, you will be paired up with one of our Tutors who has had specific experience with this type of care.
+Personal Tutor, Lesley Connor coordinates the support for our care experienced students.

 The College is a member of the National Network for the Education of Care Leavers.
 Working with NNECL, the College aims to transform the progression of young people in or leaving care through further and higher education.

 The College is also part of the LGBTQ+ Youth in Care Network.
 This network is made up of care leavers, professionals and organisations who have committed to improving the lives of LGBTQ+ care experienced young people by raising awareness of their experiences and providing access to resources and support.
 You can find out more on their website here.